Vancouver Police Museum

 A small yet dense museum.
 Admission by (suggested) donation.
 There’s four exhibit areas, and each is packed with information and artifacts to look at.
 Good for kids too.
 Washrooms are easy to find.
 I don’t think the building is climate controlled though.
 They’ve got some cheeky signs though.
 If it wasn’t right next to East Hastings, and also if I wasn’t on vacation and lived here, I’d definitely come more often

-Trevor Ng - 8 days ago
+Trevor Ng - a year ago

 Directions